lulupac/pocketworkers/README.md

     p.put(10)
 ```

-Note that for the moment it is not possible to mix threads and processes in a pipeline.
+For the moment it is not possible to mix threads and processes in a pipeline (I'll have to investigate that).

+## Note

+Comments, critics, issues, fixes are welcome as long as it keeps this lib tiny, stupid and simple :-)